tuck1s/sparkypmtatracking/README.md

     	print out lots of messages
 ```

+Example setup that will:
-Example proxy receiving on localhost port 5587 and offering its own TLS, sending to an upstream PowerMTA server on poty 587, with all the tracking options enabled.
+- Receive downstream client connections on localhost port 5587
+- Forward emails to an upstream PowerMTA server on port 587
+- Offer its own TLS using the supplied certificates
+- Log activity to a file
+- All tracking options enabled.

 ```bash
 ./wrapper -in_hostport :5587 -out_hostport pmta.signalsdemo.trymsys.net:587 \